 Friday arrived and the pain was back up, not quite to 8 but a good 6-7.
 Had I overdone it?
 Surely.
 Was I sorry?
 Not in the slightest.
 By the time Saturday and now Sunday came, the pain was back.
 But oh, I know there will be days with less pain and they will come back soon.
 I must remember those barriers and keep from hitting them so hard.

 Just like the roller coaster staircase sculpture, there are places in my life that are blocked off.
 The unattainable portions have a barrier to keep people from trying to go there.
-This is the lesson I had to learn in managing Rheumatoid Disease.
-There are limits my normal life didn’t have.
+This is the lesson I had to learn about managing Rheumatoid Disease.
+There are limits on my normal life didn’t have.
 Recognizing these and keeping from going beyond is key.
 In my (former) normal life, I would have cut the entire yard, trimmed with the edger, cleaned the house, and did grocery shopping – all in one day.
 Not so now – there are limits.